 What Is Post Traumatic Growth?

 Post-traumatic growth (or PTG) is a positive form of psychological growth or change that occurs in an individual following trauma.
+This trauma can be complex, or it can follow an emotional “sentinel event” that forces you to shift your way of living.
 The theory of post traumatic growth promotes the possibility that after trauma, a person can reconstruct their sense of themselves, others, and the world around them to be more helpful and optimistic than even before the trauma.

 We often hear about people who come into peace, develop a new sense of confidence, go through a spiritual awakening, or have a new appreciation for life after experiencing a traumatic event.
 All of these experiences could be considered post-traumatic growth.